-This documentation describes one in a series of public use event files from the 1997 Medical Expenditure Panel Survey Household Component (MEPS HC) and Medical Provider Component (MPC).
-Released as an ASCII data file and SAS transport file, this public use file provides detailed information on household-reported prescribed medicines for a nationally representative sample of the civilian noninstitutionalized population of the United States and can be used to make estimates of prescribed medicine utilization and expenditures for calendar year 1997.
+This documentation describes one in a series of public use event files from the 1998 Medical Expenditure Panel Survey Household Component (MEPS HC) and Medical Provider Component (MPC).
+Released as an ASCII data file and SAS transport file, this public use file provides detailed information on household reported prescribed medicines for a nationally representative sample of the civilian noninstitutionalized population of the United States and can be used to make estimates of prescribed medicine utilization and expenditures for calendar year 1998.
+This file consists of MEPS survey data obtained in the 1998 portion of round 3, and rounds 4 and 5 for Panel 2, as well as rounds 1, and the 1998 portion of rounds 2 and 3 for Panel 3 of the MEPS HC (i.e., the rounds for the MEPS panels covering calendar year 1998).

 Each record on this event file represents a unique prescribed medicine event; that is, a prescribed medicine reported as being purchased or otherwise obtained by the household respondent.
 In addition to expenditures related to the prescribed medicine, each record contains household reported characteristics and medical conditions associated with the prescribed medicine.

-Data from this event file can be merged with other 1997 MEPS HC data files, for purposes of appending person characteristics such as demographic or health insurance coverage to each prescribed medicine record.
+Data from this event file can be merged with other 1998 MEPS HC data files, for purposes of appending person characteristics such as demographic or health insurance coverage to each prescribed medicine record.

 Counts of prescribed medicine utilization are based entirely on household reports.
-Information from the Pharmacy Component (within the MEPS Medical Provider Component) was used to provide expenditure and payment data, as well as details of the medication (e.g., strength, quantity, etc.).
+Information from the Pharmacy Component (PC) (within the MEPS Medical Provider Component (MPC), see Section B. 2.0 for more details on the MPC) was used to provide expenditure and payment data, as well as details of the medication (e.g., strength, quantity, etc.).

 The file can be used to construct summary variables of expenditures, sources of payment, and other aspects of utilization of prescribed medicines.
-Aggregate annual person level information on the use of prescribed medicines and other health services use is provided on the 1997 Full Year Consolidated Data File, where each record represents a MEPS sampled person.
+Aggregate annual person level information on the use of prescribed medicines and other health services use is provided on the 1998 Full Year Consolidated Data File, where each record represents a MEPS sampled person.